-To live our lives, we each require an adequate supply of food, drink, shelter and warmth.
+Each one, each thing, in existence is subject to the conditions of TO TO THE ADD SPACE we each require an adequate supply of food, drink, shelter and warmth.
 One way or another, we each must find a means to procure what we need and desire.
 In this way we are all the same.